dret/webconcepts/concepts/link-relation/current.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/current"
 title:         "Link Relation: current"
+concept-name:  Link Relation
+concept-value: current
 description: "A URI that, when dereferenced, returns a feed document containing the most recent entries in the feed."
 ---